yaal-coop/sheraf/doc/tutorial/attributes.rst

 A tour of model attributes
 ==========================

 Sheraf can store a lot of different objet types.
-Each type has its own :class:`~sheraf.model.attributes.base.BaseAttribute` to take care of it.
+Each type has its own :class:`~sheraf.model.attributes.Attribute` to take care of it.
 In this section we will briefly see the most commonly used attributes.
 For each class the reference will provide more complete information.

 .. contents::